 National Gardens: a peaceful oasis in the heart of Athens, these used to be a retreat for King Otto and Queen Amalia.
 It is located right next to the Hellenic Parliament in Syntagma Square.

 Changing of the Guards at the Hellenic Parliament: the honorable Evzones guards placed in front of Parliament and the Tomb of the Unknown Soldier are dressed in a traditional, folklore costume called a ‘foustanela’.
-They have a specific routine when it comes to changing their shifts which visitors will find intriguing, occuring on the hour, every hour, every day of the week.
+They have a specific routine when it comes to changing their shifts which visitors will find intriguing, occurring on the hour, every hour, every day of the week.

 Syntagma Square: is the main square in Athens city and has been named after the Greek word for constitution.
 It separates the Greek Parliament from the main high street, Ermou, and goes all the down to Monastiraki Square.